 Tips for Shaker Fixture Design

-A well-designed shaker fixture provides an accurate response, minimizes unintended resonances, and protects the test article and equipment.
+A well-designed shaker fixture provides an accurate response, minimizes unintended resonances, and protects the DUT and test equipment.
+Ideally, the DUT will be mounted on the fixture in the same orientation as its end-use environment.

-Fixtures should transmit vibration energy from the shaker to the test article without amplifying or attenuating certain frequencies.
+Fixtures should transmit vibration energy from the shaker to the DUT without amplifying or attenuating certain frequencies.
 It should not resonate within the test frequency range, nor should it dampen the vibration energy.

 A fixture should not have any motion of its own in any axis.
-The fixture must be properly mounted to the shaker table, and no parts should be free to move or vibrate.
+It must be properly mounted to the shaker table, and no parts should be free to move or vibrate.

-Additionally, the fixture must be designed and constructed so it is not damaged during testing.
-However, this reliability cannot be achieved by over-engineering a massive fixture.
+Additionally, the fixture must be designed and constructed to prevent its damage during testing.
+Again, this reliability cannot be achieved by over-engineering a massive fixture.
 Additional mass causes the shaker to work harder and limits its responsiveness to changing control signals.

 Fastener Response